 Available for: It seems that Apple and Google didn’t love offering an app that showed users how to fix Apple and Google gadgets without professional upcharges.
 So instead of downloading an app through those platforms, you can reference a well-organized encyclopedia of guides on the website.

 Pros: There’s a lot to love about the very concept here: iFixit empowers new homeowners to fix things themselves, building confidence and learning as they go.
 And if you can build your skills to fix your own stuff independently and within budget, you can prolong the life of household construction elements and products — an environmental bonus, too.

 Cons: You can’t download this app anymore, so keep your laptop or desktop handy to use this reference material.

 Best for taking home insurance inventory: Sortly

 When you’re setting up for home insurance, you’re going to need to create a detailed and accurate inventory of all the belongings you intend to include in coverage.

 You might do this by way of a video walkthrough of your home, detailing all the items of value, and opening drawers and closets to reveal and document the contents.
 Sortly is a highly reviewed platform for making the inventory process easy through your smartphone.

 Pricing: For a single user, Sortly has a free tier and allows you to inventory up to 100 items in your home.
-There are two paid tiers from there: an “Advanced” level at $39 per month, and an “Ultra” level at $99 per month, both of which allow more entries, more users, and other additional features.
+There are three paid tiers from there: an “Advanced” level at $29 per month, an “Ultra” level at $59 per month, and an “Enterprise” level for larger businesses, all of which allow more entries, more users, and other additional features.